 How much money should you save?

 An emergency fund amount varies.
-Experts always suggest having an emergency fund to cover 3-6 month worth of expenses.
+However, experts always suggest having an emergency fund to cover 3-6 months' worth of expenses.

 Set an amount that is good for you.
-If you think $5000 will help you through 3 months then go for it.
+If you think $5000 will help you through 3 months, then go for it.
 On the other hand, if you have a job or career that won't keep you unemployed for an extended period, keep it low.

 How to get started?